 Bob Steiner has an M.B.A. in international management and international marketing.
 With experience leading AT&T's marketing and sales, as well as consulting for many Fortune 100 and 500 companies, Steiner's expertise is multicultural competence—training people to work successfully with global teams.

-An IDP instructor for nine years, Steiner teaches market research, global leadership, and cross-cultural communications and training.
-"The students at IDP are unique," Steiner says.
+An instructor for nine years, Steiner teaches market research, global leadership, and cross-cultural communications and training.
+"International students at Berkeley are unique," Steiner says.
 "They're often very motivated, very bright and very fun to work with.
 I get a great charge out of working with international students."

-Like many IDP instructors who have both corporate and academic experience, Steiner balances theoretical knowledge with practical application in his teaching philosophy.
-"Students clearly get great content knowledge out of taking [IDP] courses," he says. "[IDP] is a training ground for working with a global culture.
+Like many UC Berkeley Extension instructors who have both corporate and academic experience, Steiner balances theoretical knowledge with practical application in his teaching philosophy.
+"Students clearly get great content knowledge out of taking our courses," he says.
+"These professional certificates are a training ground for working with a global culture.
 My personal philosophy is to make the mistakes here, to find the challenges here in an academic environment before you're in an actual corporate environment.
 There, the mistakes are quite costly."

-Steiner sees students grow and mature through IDP.
+Steiner sees students grow and mature through their studies in Berkeley.
 Most significantly, he finds that the students emerge with a greater level of confidence.
 "I see students who are quite reticent to give authoritative presentations in the very beginning," he says.
-"After they've finished the IDP program, they've really increased their level of confidence and their ability to assert themselves, especially in this culture and in this language."
+"After they've finished the program, they've really increased their level of confidence and their ability to assert themselves, especially in this culture and in this language."

 What he teaches: Marketing Research: Concepts and Techniques